j46-txt/takakia/README.md

 ## About

 Modern web-based LLM interfaces often impose heavy memory and CPU overhead on modest machines.
 Inspired by lightweight Linux distributions like antiX, **Takakia** was created to solve this and keep modern AI tools accessible on older, low-spec hardware.

+This project was originally built as a personal tool to support my workflow on an old laptop.
+The name is inspired by the genus _Takakia_, one of the oldest known bryophytes.

 Contributions, issues, and pull requests are welcome!